-1. You are late for school or class:

-Due to Covid 19 late students must report directly to their classroom and the teacher will record the student late.

-2. You have to leave school during the day:

-Students must sign out at the office with a secretary.
+- 1. You are late for school or class: Late students must report directly to their classroom and the teacher will record the student late. - 2.
+You have to leave school during the day: Students must sign out at the office with a secretary.
 This requires a note or phone contact with a parent/guardian.
-They will receive a SIGN OUT SLIP.

-3. You are absent from school:
+They will receive a SIGN OUT SLIP. - 3.
+You are absent from school: